-The German labor market also has very high levels of collective bargaining.
-In the United States, labor unions are establishment-specific.
+labor unions are establishment-specific.
 In contrast, the German collective bargaining system exists at two levels.
 This "dual system" operates at both the sector level and the establishment level.
 When collectively bargaining, wages and working conditions are first negotiated between employers and industry level unions.
 The industry-level sectoral bargaining system negotiates over "wage floors, hours and working conditions with employer associations" (Jäger, Schoefer, and Heining, 2020), meaning that employers can move to offer higher wages, but may be restricted in their ability to reduce wages.
 There are also establishment-level elected works-councils, which can further collectively bargain, but are formally restricted from influencing wages if there is a sector-level collective bargaining agreement (CBA).
 Firms can offer lower wages than the CBA if they have an "opening clause".
 Opening clauses allow firms to deviate from a bargaining agreement under certain conditions.
 (Ellguth, Gerner, and Stegmaier, 2012) Firms can follow the industry-level wage agreement without having a work council, and firms with work councils may have establishment-specific agreements without following the industry-level agreement.
 Some firms do not have collectively bargained wage agreements.
 In recent decades there has been a large decline in collective bargaining rates.
 Dustmann, Fitzenberger, et al. (2014) report that there have been substantial declines in industry-level bargaining agreements.
 Dustmann, Ludsteck, and Schonberg (2009) and Card, Heining, and Kline (2013) suggest that the reunification process between East and West Germany was part of the reason for this decline.
 The decline in collective bargaining rates may also provide a direct reason for outsourcing.
-(Doellgast and Green, 2007) suggest that as union membership declines it makes it easier for firms to outsource because the union is less effective.
+(Doellgast and Green, 2007) suggest that as union membership declines it makes it easier for firms to outsource because the union is weaker.
+When examining whether collective bargaining is correlated with outsourcing in Appendix E, there is no apparent relationship between whether a firm has a CBA and the decision to outsource.
+However, Appendix Table E.1 suggests that larger firms are more likely to outsource.
+These firms are more likely to have a CBA.
+(Dustmann, Fitzenberger, et al., 2014) As a result, the vast majority of remainers are in firms with a CBA.